-This Non-Disclosure Agreement (hereinafter called “Agreement”) is entered into and made effective as of       day of      ,       (hereinafter called “Effective Date”), by and between Taipei Medical University, a university of Taiwan having its principal place at No.250, Wuxing St., Xinyi Dist., Taipei City 110, Taiwan (hereinafter called “TMU”) and (name), a corporation of (country) having its principal place of business at (address) (hereinafter called “(acronym)”).
+This Non-Disclosure Agreement (hereinafter called “Agreement”) is entered into and made effective as of 3rd of Dec., 2018 (hereinafter called “Effective Date”), by and between Taipei Medical University, a university of Taiwan having its principal place at No.250, Wuxing St., Xinyi Dist., Taipei City 110, Taiwan (hereinafter called “TMU”) and (name), a corporation of (country) having its principal place of business at (address) (hereinafter called “(acronym)”).

-WHEREAS, TMU and (acronym) are willing to exchange Confidential Information (defined as follows) for the purpose of discussing and evaluating a possible collaboration regarding       (hereinafter called “the Purpose”).
+WHEREAS, TMU and (acronym) are willing to exchange Confidential Information (defined as follows) for the purpose of discussing and evaluating a possible collaboration regarding XXXXXXXXXXXXXXX (hereinafter called “the Purpose”).

 NOW, THEREFORE, the parties hereto agree as follows: